JayCallahack/Hardware-Information/Mouse_Information/README.md

 > HDPE is a lightweight and durable material used for mouse skates.
 It offers a good balance between glide and control, providing a smooth movement experience.

 * **Glass & Saphire Skates**:
 > Glass skates, as the name suggests, are mouse skates made specifically for glass or other smooth surfaces.
 These skates are designed to provide optimal tracking and control on glass mousepads, which are becoming increasingly popular among gamers.
 Glass skates are typically made of a specialized material that offers high friction, allowing for precise movements and reduced slippage on glass surfaces.
+Note that these skates should not be used on any hard surfaces, or hard mousepads.

 Skate Comapnies:
 * [SAPPHIRESKATES](https://sapphireskates.com)